 American Indian student participation in these programs and activities helped motivate students to do well in school as well as increased self-esteem and identity, better attendance, and a sense of belonging to the school's culture.
-Teacher and student comments express that these services are benefitting them and their American Indian students.

 Through the language and culture classes, AI students are being exposed to Native values and cultures that would enable them to gain respect for others' and their own culture and identity.